Banner image placeholder

 The Turtle Detection Dog Team!

-We will be joined in the field by Dr. Kris Hoffman and her wildlife detection dog, Newt!
+We will be joined in the field by Dr. Kris Hoffmann—owner of Bark & Code—and her wildlife detection dogs, Newt and April!
 Kris and Newt have assisted with many turtle surveys across the northeast, with many of their endeavors highlighted in the press, including The Dodo, Mutual of Omaha's Wild Kingdom, The National Desk, and many more.
+Kris and Newt were part of our inaugural surveys in 2025, and this year they will be joined by April, a newly trained detection dog that Kris has added to the team.

 Newt, the turtle detection dog, assisting with a pilot survey in Brookhaven, NY (September 2024).